szgaljic/f6/content/docs/foundations/capability.md

 5. **Auditability:** Providing detailed records for compliance audits.
 6. **Customer Verification:** Implementing workflows to verify user identities.

 These refined business needs are still abstract but give us a clearer picture of what the platform must achieve.
-The next step is to translate these into **Product Requirements**—the tangible workflows and features the platform must offer.
+The next step is to translate these into **Product Requirements**—the tangible workflows and features the platform must offer:

 | **Business Need(s)**            | **Product Requirement**                | **Description**                                                                       |
 |-------------------------------|----------------------------------------|---------------------------------------------------------------------------------------|